University at Buffalo

 University of Buffalo Law School

-Acquired in 1891, it is notably the only law school within the SUNY system.
+Acquired in 1891, it is notably SUNY's only law school.

-Identified as the largest state-operated business school in New York.
+Houses the largest state-operated business school.

 School of Engineering and Applied Sciences